gabrielkilly/clarakilly.c/README.md

 ## Hosting

 The website can be found at [clarakilly.com](https://clarakilly.com).
-The domain is ownber by Google.
+The domain was gotten through Google Domains.
 The site is hosted using [Render](https://render.com).